 Is this just another shelter?

-No, this initiative is not a shelter.
+No, Horizons at 106 is not a shelter.
 It is transitional housing, with each resident signing a residency agreement and paying rent.
 Residents must choose to live there.

 The Housing Continuum